Umuzi-org/ACN-syllabus/content/projects/java-specific/functional-interface/_index.md

 ***ALL FUNCTIONS MUST BE TESTED***

-#### Note to reviewer
+#### Instructions for reviewers

-- All three function return lambada expressions
+- Ensure that all three functions should return lambada expressions.

-- All functions are tested
-- Where things should be returned are returned and where they should be printed they are printed
+- Ensure that every function is tested.